jneumeier/CommandLineChess/readme.txt

 *********************
 To Implement:
 *********************
 - To ensure capturing and moving of all algebraic notation calls are utilized.
-Only calls in format examples "e4", "Rd4", "Qxb5", and "exd5" are currently possible.

 - game concept of checkmate
 - vectors to hold captured pieces
 - display captured pieces
-- Title screen with main menu before starting the game
-- Option to display the main menu at any time
+- Main Menu
 - Undo
-- Ascii Art-style chessboard (will be much larger on the screen)
 - Ability to load/save .pgn files
-- more stuff later!!!